-SSC Finally released Annual Calendar for the year 2022-23 on 17th December 2021.
-As per SSC Calendar 2022, SSC CGL 2021-22 notification was released on 23rd December 2021.
+As per SSC Calendar 2022, SSC CGL 2022-23 notification will be released on 10th September 2022.
 Many candidates must be in a dilemma on how to prepare for this and crack it.
 We are here to guide the aspirants who are preparing to crack the SSC CGL exam in the right direction by sharing the relevant tips and outlines for SSC CGL preparation.
 Here is the strategy and tips that candidates must follow to crack the SSC CGL Tier-I exam:

 1. Knowing the Exam Pattern